robjordan/gps-accuracy/README.md

 # gps-accuracy
 The purpose of this script is to quantify the accuracy of a GPS device by comparing the location of track points against points in the planned route.
+For details of the use of this script to assess the accuracy of a variety of GPS devices, please see [findings](https://robjordan.github.io/gps-accuracy/findings "Findings").

 Usage:
 ```